josevalim/lego-lang/README.md

 This proposal outlines the grammar for the Lego kernel language.
 The Lego kernel language is a minimal specification that provides a very simple but elegant syntax in order to work as building blocks for other languages.
 It provides operator and container tables in order to allow different languages built on top of Lego to provide significantly different features and syntax.

-## Syntax
+# Syntax

 The Lego language is made of three elements: macros, functions and key-value args (besides few literals).
-Here is how we can define a method that sums two variables:
+Here is how we can define a function that sums two variables:

     def(sum: [a, b], do: +(a, b))

 In this example, we are calling the macro `def` passing two key-value args, `sum` with value [a, b] and `do` with an expression.
 We may expand the `do` into a series of expressions.
 For that, we use additional parenthesis:

     def(math: [a, b], do: (
-      =(c, a + b)
+      =(c, +(a, b))
       *(c, *(a, b))
     ))

 For instance, `if/else` clauses could be implemented as:

     if(some_variable, do: (
-      invoke_some_method()
+      invoke_some_function()
     ), else: (
       done()
     ))

-Similarly, a function that sums to numbers is defined as:
+Similarly, a function that sums two numbers is defined as:

     fn(a, b, do: (
       +(a, b)